The Dementia Microdosing Protocol - A Mindful Approach to Dementia & Psychedelics

 CONSIDERATIONS

 During my training as a microdosing coach through MDI, our cohort—one of the first to be trained worldwide—was honored to have Dr. James Fadiman give a masterclass.
 Dr. Fadiman describes microdosing psilocybin as a boost to the immune system and the overall health of a person.
 When taking a break from a microdosing protocol, a person may feel that the benefits have brought such a degree of health and well-being that they may no longer feel the need to microdose.
-This is not the case with a degenerative condition like Alzheimer’s.
-Even with microdosing, the decline is not prevented.
-Perhaps microdosing slows the rate of decline and eases the process, but there is not the same incentive to stop microdosing.
-Rather, the reason for microdosing is shifted to attaining a greater state of health and well-being while living with dementia and its journey.
-In a sense The Dementia Microdsing Protocol can be viewed as palliative care.

-#3 ETHICS
+#3 Ethics

 Have you looked deep into your heart and felt that the decision is for the other person’s greatest good?
+It is said that many people with dementia have no knowledge of the pharmaceuticals administered to them.
+How is microdosing any different?

-Am I trying to fix something?
+Am I trying to fix something by bringing psychedelic microdosing into the mix?

 Is my heart further opening to acceptance and greater understanding?